algermissen/cassandra-ruby-queue/README.md

 This is the reason why queing use cases in general are said to be one of the worst anti patterns for Cassandra.
-(A more detailed discussion can be found in http://www.datastax.com/dev/blog/cassandra-anti-patterns-queues-and-queue-like-datasets.
+(A more detailed discussion can be found in [Cassandra anti-patterns: Queues and queue-like datasets](http://www.datastax.com/dev/blog/cassandra-anti-patterns-queues-and-queue-like-datasets)).

 Now, what if you are in a situation where you need some form of queuing but not enough to truly justify adding a specialized queuing system to your